Visions & Ethos

 This encompasses the elements we feel are key to ensuring that the children are equipped to thrive in their future lives, no matter what they may bring.
 From these, a series of statements were developed to deliver the vision.

-To support our vision, we have a core set of Christian values which are:
+To support our vision and ethos, we have a core set of Christian values which are:

 Learning about Learning